Richard Alatorre: State Assembly

-He "helped shape the state's farm labor law, which gave migrant workers collective bargaining rights. ... he got the UC Irvine School of Medicine to admit more minorities in return for an appropriation for a new teaching hospital."
+He "helped shape the state's farm labor law, which gave migrant workers collective bargaining rights. ... he got the University of California, Irvine School of Medicine to admit more minorities in return for an appropriation for a new teaching hospital."

 City Council

 Alatorre addressing the Los Angeles City Council in 1986.

 Elections

 Alatorre won a special election in December 1985 by 60 percent of the vote to replace Arthur K. Snyder, who had resigned as Los Angeles City Council District 14 representative and who endorsed Alatorre.
 The latter was "the first Latino in more than two decades" to be elected to the council, the previous one being Edward R. Roybal, who left in 1962.
 More than half of the district's 200,000 residents were Latino, but voting strength was historically based in the "mostly Anglo, conservative Eagle Rock area," other neighborhoods being Boyle Heights, Lincoln Heights, El Sereno and Highland Park.

 It was said that Alatorre's election to the remainder of Snyder's term "filled a huge void in city politics and government" because a city council "without a Latino representative in American's pre-eminent Hispanic city was something of a civic embarrassment, magnified recently when the U.S. Justice Department filed suit against the city, charging that its reapportionment plan had denied Latino representation."

 In Alatorre's successful bid for a full four-year term in 1987, he faced opponents who decried Alatorre's "pro-development" stance.